nrwl/nx/docs/shared/guides/using-tailwind-css-with-angular-projects.md

 }
 ```

+{% callout type="note" title="More details" %}
-> **Note**: This section assume you've already followed one of the previous sections setup and have the library with Tailwind CSS configured.
+This section assume you've already followed one of the previous sections setup and have the library with Tailwind CSS configured.
+{% /callout %}

 Next, you need to configure your project to build the theme when you build the library.
 Edit the project configuration to have the following targets: